Hsinchu American School

 Hsinchu American School (HAS; 新竹美國學校) is private, international school with a largely based American curriculum located in East District, Hsinchu City, Taiwan.
 It was founded in 2004 by Glory Yeh, a Taiwanese real estate developer.

 HAS offers instruction in English for students grades 1-12.
 It is recognized by American Institute in Taiwan and the Taiwan Ministry of Education.

 History

 The Hsinchu American School began operations in 2005.
 HAS used to be on the top level of a four-story open-center structure shared with Sagor Bilingual School.
-HAS relocated to its own facility in 2017 and now operates on its own campus, which includes its own sporting facilities.
-HAS relocated to Building F at Chung Hua University in June 2023, with comprehensive upgrades in five major areas: environment, facilities, technology, security, and sustainability, to provide students with a fully evolved American-style campus environment.
+HAS moved to its own facility in 2017 and now operates on its own campus, which includes sporting facilities.
+HAS moved to Building F at Chung Hua University in June 2023.

 Campus

 HAS is located within the campus of Chung Hua University and offers a range of facilities, including: